EmanuelAlmirante/Introduction-to-Algorithms-and-Data-Structures-Project/README.md

 ### Output Data

-- For each of the 13 possible prizes (1st to 13th), a line with information separated by a blank space:
+- For which of the 13 possible prizes (1st to 13th), a line with information separated by a blank space:
   - identification of the prize (integer **p** in the interval [1, 13];
   - available amount for the prize **p** (real number with two decimal places);
   - number of winners of prize **p** (integer);